dame-cell/Triformer/README.md

 ```
 - Then you can use the components
 - please keep in mind that the TritonLinear is a fused with relu
+- As of right now the TritonLinear is very slow compared to the Pytorch Linear layer, I'm asssuming its because I divided the kernel into 3 parts and the overhead of switching between different kernels is causing the slowdown I'm still looking into it.
+I might fused the kernels to see if that helps.

 ```python
 from triformer import TritonLinear